 Another poor board interview aggregation is candidates assuming people have memorised the content of their CV therefore and not providing sufficient detail when required.
 This is not uncommon and results in the candidate seeming aloof or arrogant.
 Make sure you provide examples of what you have done and why it was successful.
 You need to come across as informed and engaged.

 You can avoid over and under answering by knowing the 6 types of interview questions you are likely to be asked.

-There are a number of personal traits that candidates that can negatively impact your appointability.
+55% of one’s first impression is influenced by your personal presentation and nonverbal communication.
+There are a number of personal traits that candidates have that can negatively impact your appointability.
 Traits like bad posture or poor clothing selection can negatively influence the outcome of a board interview.
 Many might say that this should not matter.
-However, if you consider how important reputation is for both the Chair and the recruiting individual/organisation, you will understand why it counts more than you might think.
-If your clothing does not reflect positively, then you risk the reputation of those who might appoint you.
+However, if you consider how important reputation is for the Chair and the recruiting individual/organisation, you will understand why it counts more than you might think.
+If your clothing does not reflect positively, you risk the reputation of those who might appoint you.
 If this is the case, they simply can’t recommend you to be appointed.

 As an example, one of the boards I was recruiting for interviewed a woman who wore a dress with revealing cleavage.
 It led to a comment from one of the (female) board members about the appropriateness of her outfit.
-This was enough in the end for them to choose one of the other candidates over her.
-In another example, I was involved in an interview with a gentleman who clearly had lost A LOT of weight.
-He looked good but his old suit looked ridiculous on him.
-It meant that he was less recommendable than other equally qualified candidates.
-In a competitive environment, this was enough for the panel to select someone else.
+This was enough in the end for them to choose one of the other candidates instead of her.
+In another example, I was involved in an interview with a gentleman who clearly had lost a lot of weight.
+He looked fit, but his old suit (which was too big now) looked ridiculous.
+It meant he was less recommendable than other equally qualified candidates because he presented poorly.
+This was enough for the panel to select someone else in a competitive environment.